code-423n4/awardcalc/past_contests/report-drafting-protocol.md

-This protocol details what processing needs to be applied to the raw aggregated contest finding results in order to  produce the final human readable [Audit Reports](https://code423n4.com/reports) shared with the public on the C4 website
+This protocol details what processing needs to be applied to the raw aggregated contest finding results in order to  produce the final human readable [Audit Reports](https://code423n4.com/reports) shared with the public on the C4 website.

 TO ADD:
 a screen and link that gives a good before after comparison